pgoulding/go-notes/README.md

 *A:* A separate line of code execution that can be used to handle blocking code.

 *Q:* Whats the purpose of a channel (short answer)?
-*A:* Used for communicatin between go routines.
+*A:* Used for communication between go routines.